Robin Page (journalist): Allegations of racism

 In 2002, Page was arrested, based upon false allegations of inciting racial hatred in a speech he gave at a fair in Gloucestershire, but was later released as police were of the opinion that no crime had been committed.
-Page claimed that he was framed by Gloucestershire Police.
+Page said that he was framed by Gloucestershire Police.

 In 2008 Gloucestershire Police made a four-figure payment to Page for his wrongful arrest, conceding and compensating him for his complaint.

 In 2016 Page again attracted controversy by making remarks (which he dismissed as a joke) about deceiving immigrants into taking contraceptive drugs.

 Death

 Page died from pancreatic cancer on 27 May 2023, at the age of 80.